 There will be a scar around the areola and vertically on the breasts, and under the breasts.
 The scars will a thin line that will fade over time.
 We do offer laser treatments and scar creams to help with scar management.
 The scars should not be exposed to the sun or tanning beds until they are mature, as once they are tanned it will be hard to get them to lighten.

 How will I know what size my breasts will be after surgery?

 The answer to this question is, maybe.
-It is possible that breast feed after having a breast reduction, however it is not guaranteed.
-The patient is told if ability to breast feed is important, they should wait until after they are done having children to have a breast reduction.
+It is possible that breastfeed after having a breast reduction, however, it is not guaranteed.
+The patient is told if the ability to breastfeed is important, they should wait until after they are done having children to have a breast reduction.

-Will the Breast Reduction surgery change the size of my nipples?
+Will Breast Reduction surgery change the size of my nipples?

-During the breast reduction procedure the shape and position of the areola is often changed but this does not impact the size of the nipple.
+During the breast reduction procedure, the shape and position of the areola are often changed but this does not impact the size of the nipple.
 Nipple sensation may change following the procedure, from hypersensitive to less sensitive.
 Complete loss of nipple sensation is rare.

 Is there ever a need for a second surgery to remove more tissue?

 The breast reduction surgery is not done in stages, the breast tissue that needs to be removed can be done in one surgery.
 Changes in weight, pregnancy, and aging can impact the long term results and additional surgery may be required.

 Are you interested in a Breast Reduction Surgery and live in Northbrook, Illinois or the greater Chicago area?
 Contact us today at (847) 737-5036 to schedule your consultation with Dr. Schlechter.